-The second book in the Loch Lannick series will be available from the 28th December 2019.
+The third book in the Loch Lannick series will be available from the 28th February 2020.
 Scroll down for a sneak peek…

 Pre-order your copy here:

 Leana’s senses flicked back on one at a time.
 The taste of stale alcohol was unpleasant.
 By contrast, the soft pillow against her cheek and the scent of crisp, clean sheets were soothing.
 Chatter from somewhere nearby increased in volume as she emerged further out of sleep.
 Only when she blinked her eyes open and took in the sparse white room did she remember where she was.